Bungay: Black Shuck

-St Mary's Church was struck by lightning on Sunday, 4 August 1577.
+St Mary's Church was struck by lightning on Sunday 4 August 1577.
 According to legend, an apparition appeared during the thunderstorm, consisting of a black Hell Hound which dashed around the church, attacking members of the congregation.
 It then suddenly disappeared and re-appeared in Holy Trinity Church, Blythburgh 12 mi away, injuring members of the congregation there.
-The dog has been associated with Black Shuck, a dog haunting the coasts of Norfolk, Essex, and Suffolk.
+The dog has been associated with Black Shuck, a dog haunting the coasts of Norfolk, Suffolk, and Essex.

 An image of the Black Dog has been incorporated in the coat of arms of Bungay and has been used in the titles of various enterprises associated with Bungay as well as several of the town's sporting events.
-An annual race, The Black Dog Marathon, begins in Bungay, and follows the course of the River Waveney and the town's football club is nicknamed the "Black Dogs".
+An annual race, The Black Dog Marathon, begins in Bungay and follows the course of the River Waveney, and the town's football club is nicknamed the "Black Dogs".
 Black Shuck was also the subject of a song by The Darkness.

 Sport

-The local football club, Bungay Town F.C., play in the Anglian Combination, having previously been members of the Eastern Counties League.
+The local football club, Bungay Town, play in the Anglian Combination, having previously been members of the Eastern Counties League.
+The team plays its home games at the Maltings Meadow Sports Ground.

 Godric Cycling Club is based in Bungay.
 It organises a number of events each year, including weekly club runs.